danne1313/Discipl/README.md

 ### DEPLOYMENT

-This app has yet to be deployed :/
+This app has yet to be deployed at dicipl-alpha-build.netlify.app/

+You can check it out there.
+Enjoy :)